Skip to Main Content

 Learn more about referencing

-Our online eLearning module explains the role and importance of citing bibliographic references, and how you incorporate the work of other authors into your assignments and literature review correctly, and without plagiarising.
-You can find it on your VLE (Canvas, Blackboard or Moodle).
+Our online eLearning module, Referencing and Avoiding Plagiarism explains the role and importance of citing bibliographic references, and how you incorporate the work of other authors into your assignments and literature review correctly, and without plagiarising.
+You can find it on your Canvas VLE dashboard.
 Please talk to your Librarian if you have any trouble finding it.
+The library also runs workshops through the year on topics such as Referencing and reference management software.
+For further details and to sign up, please see our Library events and webinars.

 Learn more about the APA7 Author-Date style: